Leo-Contract-Onboarding/AWS-Account-Creation-for-Leo/README.md

 # AWS-Account-Creation-for-Leo

-Part 1: Creating Your AWS Account
+Part 1: Creating Your AWS Account.
+If you already have an AWS account, please skip to Part 2.

 Prerequisites